videomi/shotcut_web/howtos/tumult-hype/index.md

 }
 ~~~~

-First, we get the Hype shape element we identied with "video."
+First, we get the Hype shape element we identified with "video."
 Then, we
 make a new HTML image object and add it within the shape.
 Inside the
 render function we instruct WebVfx to update our image object with the
 image from the current video frame.
 At this point, you can animate the